pgaxatte/cloud-workshops/day2/04_ansible_deploy_backups.rst

         backup ansible_host=<your IP>

-.. admonition:: Secure your *backup* machine and update your */etc/hosts*
+.. admonition:: Task 1 : Secure your *backup* machine and update your */etc/hosts*

         Before doing anything else, you have to run your *base.yml* playbook against your machines, to ensure that :